egor7/blog-1/csv/csv.md

 $ xsv index data.csv
 ```

-You can get a huge performance improvement if you convert the CSV to the proprietary kdb+ format and you can get further gain if you add indices to  columns you query often.
+Similarly, you can get a huge performance improvement if you convert the CSV to the proprietary kdb+ format and you can get further gain if you add indices to  columns you query often.
 In the command below, I create the kdb+ equivalent of `data.csv` as table `t` in directory `kdb` and apply an index on column `county`

 ```bash
 $ mkdir db